ga-wdi-boston/wdi_1_ruby_demo_data_types/README.md

 ## Data Types

-Are represented by classes that are "built into" a language.
+Are represented by classes that are 'built into' a language.

 We'll look at Fixnum, Float, Boolean, String, Symbol and ranges today.
 We'll look at the Array and Hash data types tomorrow.